-- 3.1.2 On-Campus Apartments: In general, incoming new Storrs freshman are not assigned to live in on-campus apartments during their first year in on-campus housing. - 3.1.3 Husky Village: Continuing residents eligible to live in Husky Village include any active member of a social Greek letter organization approved to live in Husky Village, who is a full-time degree seeking student enrolled at the Storrs campus.
+- 3.1.2 On-Campus Apartments: In general, incoming new Storrs freshman are not assigned to live in on-campus apartments during their first year in on-campus housing. - 3.1.3 Husky Village: Continuing residents eligible to live in Husky Village include any active member who is in good standing of a recognized social Greek letter organization approved to live in Husky Village, enrolled at the Storrs, Hartford or Avery Point campus.
 The prospective resident must be a member of a social Greek organization before moving into the house.
-Incoming new freshmen are not eligible to live in Husky Village during their first year in on-campus housing. - 3.1.4 Students who have an outstanding balance (Bursar hold) relative to their fee bill may be prevented from participating in any housing process, including but not limited to, housing selection, or room changes.
-The University reserves the right to deny residency to any student with an outstanding fee balance or Bursar hold. - 3.1.5 Students who have lived on-campus for eight (8) or more semesters who apply for on-campus housing are automatically placed on the waiting list for housing and only offered housing on a space-available basis.
-Semesters lived on campus are cumulative, including undergraduate and graduate/post-baccalaureate work.

-- 3.1.6 Priority is given to "new to UConn" graduate/post-baccalaureate students who submit the housing application by the designated deadline.
+Incoming new first year students are not eligible to live in Husky Village during their first year in on-campus housing. - 3.1.4 Students who have an outstanding balance (Bursar hold) relative to their fee bill may be prevented from participating in any housing process, including but not limited to, housing selection, or room changes.
+The University reserves the right to deny residency to any student with an outstanding fee balance or Bursar hold. - 3.1.5 Students who have lived on-campus for eight (8) or more semesters who apply for on-campus housing are automatically placed on the waiting list for housing and only offered housing on a space-available after other students on the waiting list have been offered housing.
+Semesters lived on campus are cumulative, including undergraduate and graduate/post-baccalaureate work. - 3.1.6 Priority is given to "new to UConn" graduate/post-baccalaureate students, and international and out of state students.
 Students who submit applications and after all available spaces are assigned are automatically placed on the waiting list.
 Graduate/postbaccalaureate students are limited to two (2) semesters of on-campus housing.
-Residents with two (2) or more semesters of graduate housing will be automatically placed on the waiting list upon submission of the housing application. - 3.1.7 Continuing resident students must meet specified University deadlines to continue residence.
-On the Stamford campus, continuing residents are not guaranteed housing. - 3.1.8 Students who are readmitted, non-degree, non-credit, enrolled part-time (less than 12 credit hours), commuters, or campus change students who have previously lived on-campus are not guaranteed housing.
-Submitting a housing application places these students on the waiting list for housing. - 3.1.9 Students who decline housing forfeit any guarantees for future on-campus housing. - 3.1.10 This contract may not be transferred or reassigned.
+Residents with two (2) or more semesters of graduate housing will be automatically placed on the waiting list upon submission of the housing application. - 3.1.7 Continuing resident students who meet specified University deadlines and have lived on campus at Storrs or Stamford combined for less than 8 semesters (or partial semesters) are guaranteed on campus housing.
+On the Stamford campus, continuing residents are not guaranteed housing.

+- 3.1.8 Students who are readmitted, non-degree, non-credit, enrolled part-time (less than 12 credit hours), commuters, or campus change students who have previously lived on-campus are not guaranteed housing.
+Submitting a housing application places these students on the waiting list for housing. - 3.1.9 Students who decline housing or who are released from their housing contract forfeit any guarantees for future on-campus housing. - 3.1.10 This contract may not be transferred or reassigned.
 This includes subletting. - 3.1.11 Providing false or misleading information constitutes grounds for the University to terminate this contract. - 3.1.12 Connecticut state law requires that any student residing in on-campus housing have a current meningitis vaccination as a condition for living in the University's residence halls and apartments.
-Proof of vaccination must be provided on the student's Student Health and Wellness Health History Form, or immunization exemption information submitted to Student Health Services in order to occupy a room oncampus during the academic year.
-Noncompliance will affect eligibility for housing.
+Proof of vaccination must be provided on the student's Student Health and Wellness Health History Form, in order to occupy a room on-campus during the academic year.
+Non-compliance will affect eligibility for housing.